signalfx/otelworkshop/docs/introduction/index.md

 - Completion of [Splunk Observability Workshop](https://signalfx.github.io/observability-workshop/latest/) which trains on using metrics/APM and charts/dashboards/alerts or equivalent devops/SRE skills
 - Splunk Observability Cloud Account
 - Ability to use a multi-terminal IDE i.e. Microsoft Visual Studio Code or equivalent
-- Ability to spin up a VM or access a host with a Debian Linux environment with the following specs: Debian (i.e. Ubuntu) Linux environment with minimum 12G RAM and 20G disk w/ lightweight Kubernetes (Rancher k3s) installed OR your own k8s cluster
+- Ability to spin up a VM or access a host with a Debian Linux environment with the following specs: Debian (i.e. Ubuntu) Linux environment with minimum 12G RAM and 20G disk w/ lightweight Kubernetes (Rancher k3s) installed OR your own k8s cluster.
+The Prep section has some tools to help build a local or AWS environment.

 ## Document Conventions